aosabook/500lines/event-web-framework/draft.markdown

 3. If that read got us an `:eof`, it means the other side hung up, so we discard the socket _and_ its buffer;
 4. Otherwise, we check if the buffer is one of `complete?`, `too-big?`, `too-old?` or `too-needy?`.
 If it's any of them, we remove it from the connections table and return the appropriate HTTP response.

 This is the first time we're seeing I/O in our event loop.
-In our discussion in FIXME SECTIONREF, we mentioned that we have to be very careful about I/O in an event-driven system, because we could accidentally block our single thread.
+In our discussion in \aosasecref{sec.eventsweb.serverarch}, we mentioned that we have to be very careful about I/O in an event-driven system, because we could accidentally block our single thread.
 So, what do we do here to ensure that this doesn't happen?
 We have to explore our implementation of `buffer!` to find out exactly how this works.

 ### Processing Connections Without Blocking